John D. Kelly (Korean War soldier)

-John Doran Kelly (July 8, 1928 - May 28, 1952) was a United States Marine Corps private first class who received the Medal of Honor posthumously for his heroic actions above and beyond the call of duty on May 28, 1952, against Chinese forces in Korea during the Korean War.
+John Doran Kelly (July 8, 1928 – May 28, 1952) was a United States Marine Corps private first class who received the Medal of Honor posthumously for his heroic actions on May 28, 1952, against Chinese forces during the Korean War.
 Kelly was mortally wounded while destroying his third consecutive enemy machine gun position that day while serving in the 1st Marine Division.

-Biography
+Early life

 John Doran Kelly was born July 8, 1928, in Youngstown, Ohio.
 Soon afterwards his family moved to Homestead, Pennsylvania, where he attended grade school and high school.
 He graduated from high school in 1947, and was attending Arizona State College, prior to entering the United States Marine Corps during the Korean War.